Houston hospital workers fired or resign over COVID-19 vaccine requirement

 Published

-Over 150 employees at a Houston hospital system who refused to get a COVID vaccine have been fired or resigned, according to a hospital spokesperson.
+Over 150 employees at a Houston hospital system who refused to get a COVID vaccine have been fired or resigned, according to a hospital...Full Article

 Published

-Over 150 employees at a Houston hospital system who refused to get a COVID vaccine have been fired or resigned, according to a hospital spokesperson.
+Over 150 employees at a Houston hospital system who refused to get a COVID vaccine have been fired or resigned, according to a hospital...Full Article

+More than 150 workers at a Houston hospital system have resigned or been fired after refusing to get a COVID-19 vaccine.

 A federal court has dismissed a lawsuit filed by 117 employees at a Houston-area hospital challenging the hospital's vaccine..